hzeller/beagleg/README.md

 For detailed system configuration and building the `machine-control` binary, see [INSTALL.md](./INSTALL.md).

+If you use the [nix](https://nixos.org/) package manager, BeagleG ships with a `flake.nix` that builds the project hermetically and can cross-compile to the BeagleBone target straight from an x86 dev box — no toolchain to install by hand, identical builds across machines.
+See [Development.md](./Development.md#nixos) for the one-liner.

 Before you can use beagleg and get meaningful outputs on the GPIO pins, two things are required on a fresh Beaglebone installation (we recommend the IoT image).